Monitoring your Parkinson's

 Why is a diary useful?

-When you visit your doctor or other professionals, you often don't have a lot of time to go into detail about how you are.
-You may see the doctor when you're having a good day but the reality is that most of the time you are finding things difficult and need more help.
+When you visit your doctor or other health professional, you often don't have a lot of time to talk in detail about how you are.
+You may also see them when you're having a good day but the reality is that most of the time you are finding things difficult and need more help.

 You can also use it to record any embarrassing issues that you want help with but find difficult to ask about.